Arman Kazmi

 Elucidata

-• Curated large-scale biomedical datasets enabling ML-based research workflows
+• Curated large-scale biomedical datasets using data-centric models enabling FAIR data generation and ML-based research workflows

-• Co-authored multi-task learning approach achieving 3× faster biomedical NER inference
+• Co-authored a multi-task learning approach achieving 3× faster biomedical NER inference

 • Built GPT-powered ontology normalization tool achieving 96% mapping accuracy